 The University of Michigan’s Ann Arbor Campus has numerous accolades to boast about, including being named No. 1 among U.S. public universities and No. 3 for national undergraduate public universities.
 Students benefit from an extensive athletic program and the fact that this a highly-affordable public college; check out all these impressive facts and more, here.

 Any student enrolled in any academic college and major is eligible to enroll in courses at the Center for Entrepreneurship, which is part of the College of Engineering at the University of Michigan.
-More than 20 different courses are available to students who are interested in learning entrepreneurial skills.
+More than 20 different courses are available to students who are interested in this top entrepreneurship program.

 North Carolina State University

 The business administration program at NCSU offers a number of concentrations, one of which is entrepreneurship.
 This cross-disciplinary concentration examines the challenges associated with establishing and running a growing startup.
-You’ll gain essential skills for the growth phase of a business, which are quite different to those required for running an established and mature business.
+As an undergraduate, you’ll gain essential skills for the growth phase of a business, which are quite different to those required for running an established and mature business.

 University of Arizona